LoopZ/V8Power/README.txt

 Temporarily load a text mode bitmap font.

     file        Load font file.
-    /F l file   If current font has l (number, EGA or VGA) lines then load font file.
+    /F n file   If current font has n (number, EGA or VGA) lines then load font file.
 Can be chained for different resolutions.
     /D          Load default font for current resolution.